 If the primary goal of therapy, meaning remission or low disease activity, is not reached through monotherapy, a combination of several DMARDs should follow.
-In a current high disease activity, a combination with a biological can already be considered at this time.
-Primarily MTX should be combined with a biological.
+In a disease with currently high activity, a combination with a biological can be considered.
+Primarily, MTX should be combined with a biological.

 Interventional therapy of rheumatoid arthritis

-This includes procedures such as radiosynoviorthesis, synovectomy (arthroscopy or surgically) as well as reconstructive surgery.
+This includes procedures such as radio-synoviorthesis, synovectomy (arthroscopy or surgical) as well as reconstructive surgery.

-As part of radiosynoviorthesis, radioactive substances (beta emitters) are injected into the inflamed joint.
-Via this treatment, the joints pain-free for the long-term, with the optimum onset of effect occurring after 3 – 6 months.
+As part of radio-synoviorthesis, radioactive substances (beta emitters) are injected into the inflamed joint.
+Via this treatment, the joints become pain-free in the long-term, with the optimum onset of effect occurring after 3 – 6 months.

 Complications of rheumatoid arthritis

 The disease itself may lead to a number of irreversible changes in the joints.
-Especially deformities of the hands occur, as these are often affected early in the disease process.
+Deformities of the hands are especially common, as these are often affected early in the disease process.

 These include e.g. the swan neck deformity of the fingers or boutonniere deformity of the proximal interphalangeal joints.
 The swan neck deformity causes hyperextension in the proximal interphalangeal joint and flexion in the distal interphalangeal joint.

 The boutonniere deformity however causes the central joints to be in a flexed position and the distal interphalangeal joints to be hyperextended.